ramyadjoshi/Object-Detection-using-YOLOv5/README.md

 # Object-Detection-using-YOLOv5
 Developed a project which focuses on implementing real-time object detection using the YOLOv5 framework.
 The primary goal is to detect and classify objects in video streams with high accuracy and efficiency.

+# Import the requirements
 import tkinter as tk
 from tkinter import messagebox import cv2